NASA-Planetary-Science/sbpy/docs/sbpy/activity/index.rst

 Introduction
 ------------

 `sbpy.activity` models cometary dust and gas activity.
 It is separated into two main sub-modules: :doc:`dust` and :doc:`gas`.
-The base module itself defines photmetric apertures that may be useful for observations of comets.
+The base module itself defines photometric apertures that may be useful for observations of comets.

 .. toctree::
    :maxdepth: 2